 Dr. Rosell lives in the Kansas City area with his life partner, the Reverend Dr. Ruth Rosell.
 They have four adult children and two sons-in-law.
 When not engaged in ethics work, Terry makes pottery at a clay studio, both for art’s sake and for three orphaned kids in Kenya to whom all pottery proceeds are directed.
 He also enjoys working on a long-term rehab project on a rural Kansas lake property—to which he hopes someday to retire with Ruth, and there to live the life of a grandfather-artist.

-Kathy joined the Center in November 2016 to work on issues that impact older adults and people with disabilities, with an emphasis on advanced illness and end-of-life care.
-Kathy is responsible for promoting increased use of Transportable Physician Orders for Patient Preferences (TPOPP) in Missouri and Kansas.
-She also engages with community-based aging and disability organizations around issues relating to advanced illness and end-of-life care.
-Kathy is interested in improving transitions of care by creating systems that build relationships between healthcare providers and community-based organizations.
-She is a passionate advocate on issues relating to elder abuse and will continue to provide local and national leadership in the areas of elder abuse prevention and response.
+Kathy began her work with the Center in November 2016 with a focus on issues that impact older adults and people with disabilities.
+In September 2018 she transitioned from her staff position as Vice President of Health Policy to her current role as Senior Health Policy Advisor upon establishment of Greenlee Global, her consulting company.
+Her interests in improving transitions of care by creating systems that build relationships between healthcare providers and community-based organizations will continue.
+She is a passionate advocate on issues relating to elder abuse and seeks to provide local and national leadership in the areas of elder abuse prevention and response.

 As Assistant Secretary for Aging in the US Department of Health and Human Services (HHS) from 2009 to 2016, Greenlee was responsible for leadership and management of the Administration on Aging and program implementation of the Older Americans Act.
 Greenlee led an effort to create the Administration for Community Living (ACL), an agency the administers a broad range of aging and disability programs.
 When she left her dual positions, ACL had a staff of more than 200 and an annual budget of $1.9 billion.